Trusted By:

 • Will undrawn facilities be available?

-• Key credit analysis ratios: various leverage ratios, liquidity ratios, current ratio, quick ratio, cash coverage ratios, asset coverage, working capital ratios, (inventory turnover, accounts receivable turnover, accounts payable turnover), intangible assets/equity, ROIC, ROE, asset turnover, Dupont analysis
+• Key credit analysis ratios: various leverage ratios, liquidity ratios, current ratios, quick ratios, cash coverage ratios, asset coverage, working capital ratios, (inventory turnover, accounts receivable turnover, accounts payable turnover), intangible assets/equity, ROIC, ROE, asset turnover, Dupont analysis)

-• Case studies: Analysis of the balance sheets of firms in different sectors; practising balance sheet ratios
+• Corporate credit analysis training case studies: Analysis of the balance sheets of firms in different sectors; practising balance sheet ratios

 • Is it sufficient to generate growth?